An Esteemed Author

 He was a wiry, sallow, unwholesome looking man, slight and meagerly built, and he looked as though he had been dried through and through by the blistering heat of the tropics.
 His movements were as lithe and agile as those of a cat, and invested with a certain unusual, stealthy grace.

 We learn that Freymark’s father was French and his mother Chinese.
 Though this makes him bi-racial, of course, we later read that “he was of a race without conscience or sensibilities.”
 Freymark’s criminal nature is attributed to his Chinese heritage.
-Though such bigotry was widespread in the U.S. when the story appeared, I was sorry to see it in Cather, especially given that Mark Twain, Bret Harte, even Ambrose Bierce were writing stories that — while perhaps not directly sympathetic to Chinese immigrants — were certainly critical of the racism aimed against them.
-Cather, it seems, could paint immigrants from, say, Sweden or Bohemia (now the Czech Republic) as admirable additions to the national landscape.
+Though such bigotry was widespread in the U.S. when the story appeared, I was sorry to see it in Cather, especially given that Mark Twain, Bret Harte, and Ambrose Bierce were writing stories that — while perhaps not directly sympathetic to Chinese immigrants — were certainly critical of the racism aimed against them.
+Cather, it seems, could paint immigrants from Bohemia or Sweden as admirable additions to the national landscape.
 But, in this story, a half-Chinese immigrant is portrayed as inherently evil.